polterguy/lizzie/docs/introduction.md

 In the above Lizzie code we create a _"variable"_ named `foo`, and set its initial value to _"57"_, before we write out its content to the console by invoking our WriteLine method, which is bound to our Lizzie code, using the `[Bind]` attribute.
+The `var` function must be given at least on _"variable name"_, in addition to optionally an initial value for that variable.
+The value can be anything ranging from a function, to a string, or a number of some sort - Or the return value from a bound C# method, allowing you to create complex objects and handle these within your Lizzie code.

 #### What's with the funny '@' symbol?